Griswold v. Connecticut: Background

 Griswold v.
-Connecticut originated as a prosecution under the Connecticut Comstock Act of 1873.
-The law made it illegal to use "any drug, medicinal article, or instrument for the purpose of preventing conception...".
-Violators could be "... fined not less than fifty dollars or imprisoned not less than sixty days nor more than one year or be both fined and imprisoned".
+Connecticut originated as a prosecution under the General Statutes of Connecticut.
+Connecticut law made it illegal to use "any drug, medicinal article, or instrument for the purpose of preventing conception".
+Violators could be "fined not less than fifty dollars or imprisoned not less than sixty days nor more than one year or be both fined and imprisoned".

 In the late 19th and early 20th century, physicians in the United States largely avoided the publication of any material related to birth control, even when they often recommended or at least gave advice regarding it to their married patients.
 Then in 1914, Margaret Sanger openly challenged the public consensus against contraception.
 She influenced the Connecticut Birth Control League (CBCL) and helped to develop the eventual concept of the Planned Parenthood clinics.

 The first Planned Parenthood clinic in Connecticut opened in 1935 in Hartford.
 It provided services to women who had no access to a gynecologist, including information about artificial contraception and other methods to plan the growth of their families.
 Several clinics were opened in Connecticut over the following years, including the Waterbury clinic that led to the legal dispute.
 In 1939, this clinic was compelled to enforce the 1879 anti-contraception law.
 This caught the attention of the CBCL leaders, who remarked on the importance of birth control for cases in which the lives of the patients depended upon it.

-During the 1940s, two cases arose from the provision of contraception by the Waterbury clinic, leading to legal challenges to the constitutionality of the Comstock law, but these failed on technical grounds.
+During the 1940s, two cases arose from the provision of contraception by the Waterbury clinic, leading to legal challenges to the constitutionality of Connecticut statutes that banned the use of contraceptives, but these failed on technical grounds.
 In Tileston v.
 Ullman (1943), a doctor and mother challenged the law on the grounds that a ban on contraception could, in certain sexual situations, threaten the lives and well-being of patients.
 The U.S. Supreme Court dismissed the appeal on the grounds that the plaintiff lacked standing to sue on behalf of his patients.
 Yale School of Medicine gynecologist C. Lee Buxton and his patients brought a second challenge to the law in Poe v.
 Ullman (1961).
 The Supreme Court again dismissed the appeal, on the grounds that the case was not ripe: the plaintiffs had not been charged or threatened with prosecution, so there was no actual controversy for the Court to resolve.

 The polemic around Poe led to the appeal in Griswold v.
 Connecticut, primarily based on the dissent of Justice John Marshall Harlan II in Poe, one of the most cited dissents in Supreme Court history.

 He argued, foremost, that the Supreme Court should have heard the case rather than dismissing it.
-Thereafter, he indicated his support for a broad interpretation of the due process clause.
+Thereafter, he indicated his support for a broad interpretation of the Due Process Clause.
 On the basis of this interpretation, Harlan concluded that the Connecticut statute violated the Constitution.